WebDevSimplified/React-Simplified-Beginner-Projects/basic-form-validation-project/before/README.md

         * Must Be 10 characters or longer
         * Must include a lowercase letter
         * Must include an uppercase letter
-        * Myst include a number
+        * Must include a number
 2. Show error messages next to the inputs every time the form is submitted if there are any.
 If there are no errors alert the message `Success`.
 3. If you did the first 2 steps using refs, repeat the same thing with state instead.
 If you used state for the first 2 steps instead repeat the same thing with refs.